 The TIP is adopted annually by the DMATS policy board.
-This document is prepared by the DMATS in cooperation with the Iowa, Illinois and Wisconsin Departments of transportation, local entities such as cities, counties, and transit operators.
+This document is prepared by the DMATS in cooperation with the Iowa, Illinois and Wisconsin Department of Transportations, local entities (cities and Counties) and transit operators.
 Selected revisions and amendments are permitted, following formal amendment procedures.
 Projects contained in the TIP make up for four federal fiscal years.
 As such, the projects in the TIP must meet the fiscal constraint.
-The amount of federal funds that are obligated in fiscal year does not exceed the amount of federal funds that DMATS has.
+The amount of federal funds that are obligated in fiscal year does not exceed the amount of federal funds that DMATS have.

-Projects contained in the TIP evolved through the transportation planning process and are incorporated into the state transportation improvement program (STIP) administered by Iowa, Illinois and Wisconsin DOTs.
-Amendments to the TIP are also submitted to the Iowa, Illinois, and Wisconsin DOTs for inclusion in the TIP.
+Projects contained in the TIP once evolved through the transportation planning process and are incorporated into the state transportation improvement program (STIP) administered by Iowa, Illinois and Wisconsin DOTS.
+Amendments to the TIP are also submitted to the Iowa, Illinois and Wisconsin DOTS for inclusion in the TIP.
+Source: DMATS TIP